-Science courses should be selected from those listed under Natural & Physical Sciences in the OhioTransfer Module.
+**Science courses should be selected from those listed under Natural & Physical Sciences in the OhioTransfer Module.
 Many options are available; choose one most suited to your transfer institution.

-*** History courses should be selected from those listed under Arts and Humanities, Category B in the Transfer Module.
+*** History courses should be selected from those listed under Arts and Humanities.

-****The Philosophy course should be selected from those listed under Arts and Humanities, Category B in the Transfer Module.
+****The Philosophy course should be selected from those listed under Arts and Humanities.

 The program schedule is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.

-In recognition of the growing importance of global awareness, the College also requires that students receiving the Associate of Arts degree take at least four courses with significant international content.
+In recognition of the importance of global awareness, the College also requires that students receiving the Associate of Arts degree take at least four courses with significant international content.
 Courses in the curriculum plan above that meet this requirement are identified with the "GA" designation behind the course name.

 Teacher Education students need a college-preparatory high school background.
 Four years of each of the following content areas is strongly recommended: English, mathematics, science and social studies; foreign language is highly beneficial.
 Students with fewer classes in these areas may require college preparatory classes or additional coursework at Clark State.

 Students seeking an Associate of Arts Education Transfer degree should plan the details of the program at Clark State according to the requirements of the individual transfer institution.
 Transfer institutions make the determination in acceptance of credit.
 The student should consult his/her academic advisor and the intended transfer institution when planning a schedule of classes.
 In some instances, to prevent taking additional courses, the student may benefit by transferring to the University after one year at Clark State.
-Schools to which students may choose to transfer include Wright State University (WSU).
-Transfer information about the following WSU education programs are linked to the program title below on the web site.
+For more information, please visit the Transfer Guides page on our website.